Skip to Content

 So, we’ve covered a bit of culture and we’ve discovered some Graz quirk, so I guess you’re wondering what the close encounter entails.
 It’s of the third kind.
 Say hello to the ‘friendly alien’.

 A bulging blue bubble of a building sits by the Mur River in the trendy Gries and Lend districts of Graz.
-Looking like a grounded airship, the roof has strange nozzles reaching out to the skies.
+Looking like a grounded airship, the roof on this futuristic building has strange nozzles reaching out to the skies.
 In search of the mother ship or busy generating solar power perhaps?
+Graz and the surrounding area is big on sustainability.

 Kunsthaus Graz is the city’s modern art museum, referred to by locals as the ‘Friendly Alien’, and built in 2003 to coincide with the city’s year as European City of Culture.